 "But God" — The Two Most Consequential Words in Scripture

-This is exactly the pattern Ezekiel 36:26-27 describes: "I will give you a new heart, and a new spirit I will put within you...
-I will cause you to walk in my statutes."
+This is exactly the pattern Ezekiel 36:26-27 describes: "I will give you a new heart and put a new spirit in you...
+I will... move you to follow my decrees."
 Count the sovereign verbs: I will give.
 I will put.
-I will cause.
+I will remove.
+I will move you.
 Four divine actions.
 Zero contingencies.
 Zero appeals to human cooperation.
 This is not an offer waiting for your RSVP.
 This is creation — the creation of a new heart that freely obeys because God made it new.

 The same pattern repeats everywhere you look.
 John 6:44: "No one can come to me unless the Father who sent me draws them."
 Not "invites."
 Draws.
 Romans 9:16: "It does not, therefore, depend on human desire or effort, but on God's mercy."
 The dead do not come alive without divine action.
 And divine action does not fail.